Neha-Ujjwal/EJS-selfLearning/README.md

 views, the directory where the template files are located.
 Eg: app.set('views', './views').
 This defaults to the views directory in the application root directory. view engine, the template engine to use.
 For example, to use the Pug template engine: app.set('view engine', 'pug'). link- https://expressjs.com/en/guide/using-template-engines.html

+To use template engine we must have a folder named 'views' in our project, where all template files are present.
+We can also change the name of this views folder as per choice by--- app.set('views',path); path is the path of new renamed folder.